jinbae/Crawling-Naverblog/README.md

 ## Pipelines

-- This project uses a pipeline to extract all blog posts in a specific day(ex '2015-01-14')
+- This project uses a pipeline to extract all blog posts in a specific date(ex '2015-01-14')
 - This pipeline is defined in the class:

         naverblog.pipelines.NaverblogPipeline